Skip to main content

 Total

 There are two other expenses to note at UChicago.
-The first is an estimated $1,320 one-time class fee which is assessed to first-year students.
+The first is an estimated $696 one-time class fee, which is assessed to students in each of their first two years.
 The other is health insurance, which the university requires all students to carry.
-Enrollment in the University Student Health Insurance Plan for 2022-2023 costs $4,800.
+Students without coverage can enroll in the University Student Health Insurance Plan.

 On-campus expenses are just one consideration when calculating how much it will actually cost to attend college.
 Our article What Does it Really Cost to Attend The University of Chicago? provides additional insight into other expenses to expect while attending school in the nation’s third-largest city.